a11yproject/a11yproject.com/src/posts/2014-05-15-getting-started-aria.md

 ---
 layout: post
-title: "Getting started with ARIA"
+title: Getting started with ARIA
-category: "Background"
-description: "Introduction to ARIA, describing Roles, States, and Properties and when to use ARIA in HTML."
+description: Introduction to ARIA, describing Roles, States, and Properties and when to use ARIA in HTML
-published: true
 author: monika_piotrowicz
-categories:
+category: Background
+eleventyNavigation:
+  key: Background
+  title: Getting started with ARIA
+tags:
-  - Background
+  - background
 ---

 ## What is ARIA?